 - Semi-Washed Processing method a demucilaging machine is used to remove the coffee cherry’s skin and most of the mucilage.

 - Aquapulp is another method which cleans the coffee cherry initially and has recently been adopted by many areas that formerly used wet processing.

 The processing methodology is typically passed down through generations within a country, with current farmers doing things fairly similar to what their fathers and grandfathers and so on did.
 Government organizations and international coffee organizations sometimes step in to provide alternate methods or share their techniques, which helps raise the standards across the industry.

 Some methods are simply unavailable or too costly however – in areas where water is scarce or equipment unavailable, the processors may be limited in their options.
 While it’s difficult to imagine in first world countries like Canada, the United States, United Kingdom and Australia, much of the coffee growing world is limited by a lack of knowledge as well as unavailability of basic equipment.

 Espresso and Coffee Brewing Tips

 For tips on brewing the perfect cup of coffee see the Espresso Coffee Guide’s section on Coffee Brewing.
-For detailed definitions of coffee terminology see the Coffee and Espresso Glossary.
+For detailed definitions of coffee terminology see the Coffee Terms.
 You can also read detailed specialty coffee flavor profiles see Gourmet Coffees and Espresso Drink Recipes.